-- The Executive Board
+- The Executive Board Please Note 23.03 Local Council Representatives are part of the Chapter Executive Board.

 - Calling Meetings

 - Quorum for Meetings

 - Annual General Meeting

 - Elections

 - Nominating Union Stewards

 - Worksite Contacts

 - Nominees to Convention

 - Establishing Committees

 LOCALS WITH CHAPTERS

 Article 22 lays out the rules of operation for Locals with Chapters.
 As Component Officers it is important you take the time to read and understand this Article, as it deals with: